 Hey y’all, it’s Mia “The Coastal Catch” Meyer, sailin’ in from Charleston with a sea breeze and a smokin’ hot recipe!
-If you’re ready to level up your BBQ game with somethin’ as fresh as a Lowcountry sunrise, then smoking ahi tuna on a salt block is your ticket.
-This ain’t your usual backyard fare—it’s ahi tuna, kissed by smoke and seasoned with the ocean’s own salt block magic.
+If you’re ready to elevate your BBQ with the fresh charm of a Lowcountry sunrise, then smoking ahi tuna on a salt block is your ticket.
+This ain’t your usual backyard fare—it’s ahi tuna, kissed by smoke and seasoned with the gentle briny magic of a Himalayan salt block.
+In my Cannon Beach kitchen, where the ocean’s rhythm guides my cooking, this dish feels like a coastal celebration.
 I’m sharin’ how I whip this up, plus tips to keep it easy and delicious.
-So, grab your tongs and let’s dive into this coastal BBQ adventure!
+Grab your tongs and let’s dive into this coastal BBQ adventure!

 Smoked ahi tuna on a salt block, ready to wow your BBQ crew!